karastift/kitten/README.md

 Kitten is a free and open-source network scanner.
 Currently only runs on Linux.
 ## Features

+- Force clients to disconnect from networks
+- Fake an access point
 - Scan a target for open ports (tcp only)
 - Scan for wireless networks in your area
 - Configure your network interfaces